DSimoens/FAERS_PHARMACOVIGILANCE_ANALYSIS/INSTALL.md

-# FAERS ROR and PRR analysis with depublication - Installation Guide
+# FAERS pharmacovigilanc analysis with VigiMatch depublication - Installation Guide

 Follow these instructions to install and run the FAERS Disproportionality Analysis pipeline from GitHub: